The Future Tense in Finnish – Expressing Intent

 7. Saada tehtyä -Sentence Construction

 You can also use the sentence construction “saada tehtyä” or “saada tehdyksi” to express the future.
 These phrases utilized the passive past participle.
-This is the case in for example the sentence “Betonityöt saadaan jo tällä viikolla tehdyksi“, which means “The concrete work will be done this week already.”
+This is the case in for example the sentence “Betonityöt saadaan tällä viikolla tehdyksi“, which means “The concrete work will be finished this week.”

 8. On Oleva -Sentence Construction